Tolerance is a way of life in the UAE: Omar Ghobash

 Minister News

-Abdullah bin Zayed, US Secretary of State discuss regional developments in phone call
+Abdullah bin Zayed, Egyptian Foreign Minister discuss ties, regional developments

 H.H.
-Sheikh Abdullah bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Foreign Affairs, held a phone call with Marco Rubio, US Secretary of State, to discuss the latest regional developments.
+Sheikh Abdullah bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Foreign Affairs, discussed during a telephone call with Dr. Badr Abdelatty, Minister of Foreign Affairs and International Cooperation, Emigration and Egyptian Expatriates of the Arab Republic of Egypt

 View Details